Skip to content

 Georgia Drug Possession Law

-What you're facing under O.C.G.A. § 16-13-30(a), how the penalties scale, and the questions your attorney needs to answer, specific to Georgia (GA) law.
+What you are facing under O.C.G.A. § 16-13-30(a), how the penalties scale, and the questions an attorney needs to answer — under Georgia (GA) drug possession law.

 Offense Class